BANDITKH2020/BANDITKH2020/README.md

 ### Hi there 👋

 "I graduated from the Faculty of Engineering, majoring in Computer Engineering.
-Currently, I work in the position of frontend programmer."
+Currently, I work in the position of Software Engineer at Bangkok Expressway and Metro PCL (BEM)."

 ---